simondlevy/NMEA/README.md

 # NMEA
-NMEA parsing in C++ with Arduino examples.
+NMEA parsing in C++ with Arduino example.

 Currently supports the following NMEA messages: